top of page

 Inclusivity in the classroom

 With such a large level of investment into active learning, it is important that we understand the effect that these techniques can have on students from different demographics.
-Our own research has shown that active learning, particularly group-based active learning activities, can affect students differently based on their social personalities (introverts/extroverts).
-Differences in performance for group-related activities can affect what types of active learning techniques should be used in the classroom.
-Career trajectory, and whether those jobs are group oriented, also plays an important role when active learning exercises to better prepare students.
+Our own research has shown that active learning — particularly group-based activities — can affect students differently based on their social personalities (introverts/extroverts).
+Differences in performance for group-related activities can affect what types of active learning techniques should be used in the classroom and how frequently.
+Career trajectory — and whether those jobs are group oriented — also plays an important role when deciding how to use active learning exercises.

 Classroom